List of Donkey Kong characters: Wrinkly Kong

-Wrinkly next appeared in Donkey Kong 64.
-She has apparently died at some point after Donkey Kong Land III as she is now a ghost.
-Every world lobby in the game, with the exception of Hideout Helm, featured five doors with Wrinkly's face on them; each door presented a hint for the level that applied to the Kong that corresponded to the door color (yellow for Donkey Kong, red for Diddy Kong, blue for Lanky Kong, purple for Tiny Kong, and green for Chunky Kong).
-When the player begins meeting her in Donkey Kong 64, she says, "Don't be afraid of me, young ones!
-It's only me, Wrinkly Kong" and then she gives the player advice on how to win a Golden Banana on the corresponding level.
+Wrinkly next appeared in Donkey Kong 64 as a ghost, having died since the events of Donkey Kong Country 3.
+Every world lobby in the game, with the exception of Hideout Helm, features five doors with Wrinkly's face on them; when approached, Wrinkly will emerge from the door and present a hint on how to earn one of the world's golden bananas for the Kong of the corresponding color (yellow for Donkey Kong, red for Diddy Kong, blue for Lanky Kong, purple for Tiny Kong, and green for Chunky Kong).

-Her first playable appearance was in DK: King of Swing and would later return for DK: Jungle Climber, and as an unlockable character in Donkey Kong Barrel Blast.
+Wrinkly appears as an unlockable playable character in DK: King of Swing, Donkey Kong: Jungle Climber, and Donkey Kong Barrel Blast.
 She was voiced by Miho Yamada.
 She also appears as a trophy in Super Smash Bros.
 Brawl and Super Smash Bros. for Wii U.